 The blow, when it came, was devastating.
 Juventus, one of the world’s grandest football clubs, was plunged into squalor.
 Two league titles were taken away, obliterated from the record books with stunning rapidity.
 After 109 years of top flight domination, the Bianconeri were demoted to Serie B, that island of misfit toys and decrepit stadia.

-It was fitting punishment for a seedy scandal, but that didn’t lessen the emotive impact.
+It was a fitting punishment for a seedy scandal, but that didn’t lessen the emotive impact.
 The Old Lady of Turin, once a source of fascination for football acolytes around the globe, had been brought to her knees, shaking the entire ecology of Italian football.
 Many people didn’t know what to think or how to feel.
 Chaos reigned supreme.

 They called it Calciopoli.
 Uncovered in May 2006, the scandal implicated Juventus, AC Milan, Fiorentina, Lazio and Reggina as part of a match-fixing epidemic.
 A network of communications between club personnel and refereeing organisations was unearthed, with the aim of selecting favourable officials for certain matches.
 “Phone taps of a bewildering nature and variety revealed a dark world of deception, fraud and moral and political pressure,” wrote John Foot in his definitive book Calcio.
 “At the centre of this corrupt system stood Luciano Moggi, sporting director of Juventus.”